 With a minimum of six years university training, Psychologists deliver evidence-based techniques and specialised therapies to help people manage their lives.

 Who can benefit from Psychology?

 Psychologists are not just experts at understanding and assisting with mental illness, they support all kinds of people.
 The aim of psychological treatment is to improve overall functioning and to encourage both physical and mental health across all areas of life.

 What is Psychology?

-Psychology is based on talking through your concerns, and frequently practising behavioural, or thought techniques over the course of a number of sessions.
+Psychology is based on talking through your concerns, and frequently practicing behavioural or thought techniques over the course of a number of sessions.
 The length of therapy depends on the complexity of the problem.

-Can a Clinical Psychologist prescribe medication?
+Does a Clinical Psychologist prescribe medication?

 Clinical Psychologists do not prescribe medication.
 However, they will recommend you see your GP or a Psychiatrist if they believe medication could be included as part of your treatment.

 You do not need a referral to see a Clinical Psychologist, however Medicare rebates are available for up to ten sessions per year with a referral from your GP.
 Some of our Psychologists also accept clients under NDIS.